appium/appium/docs/en/contributing-to-appium/developers-overview.md

 The release process for any Appium module other than the main Appium package is pretty straightforward (note that you will need to be an NPM owner for the package if you want to publish it.
-Ownership is managed by the Appium committers; talk to @jlipps, @kazucocoa, @dang, @mmokhnach if you believe you should be an owner and are not):
+Ownership is managed by the Appium committers; talk to @jlipps, @kazucocoa, @dang, @mykola-mokhnach if you believe you should be an owner and are not):

 1. `rm -rf node_modules && rm -rf package-lock.json && npm install` and run tests to make sure a clean install works.